 In Sweden it is mandatory for DSOs to connect electricity generation.
 Exemptions can be made, such as recently at the Swedish island Gotland, where the DSO in 2017 announced that they temporarily will stop connection of new generation (including micro-production) due to capacity issues in the grid (Helagotland, 2017).
+However, the DSO cannot reject micro-production where there already is a feed-in connection (The Swedish Energy Market Inspectorate, 2017).

-During hours of self-usage, the cost for both electricity and the variable electricity network cost can be avoided.
+During hours of self-usage, the cost for both electricity and the variable electricity grid cost can be avoided.
 The electricity cost is usually spot-price plus balancing cost, electricity certificate and supplier margin.
-The variable electricity network fee varies a lot between different DSOs in Sweden but is usually around 30-45 öre/kWh (excl.
+The variable electricity grid fee varies a lot between different DSOs in Sweden but is usually around 30-45 öre/kWh (excl.
 VAT) for smaller electricity users.

 The DSOs also need to pay a mandatory feed-in payment, "grid benefit".
-This varies depending on DSO but is usually around 2-6 öre/kWh
+This varies depending on DSO but is usually around 2-6 öre/kWh.
+The reasoning behind this is that electricity feed into the low voltage grid lower the losses of the DSO and therefore the DSO's costs.

-A production asset which can deliver a capacity of 1500 kW or less should (according to the Swedish electricity law) only pay the network cost associated with metering, calculation and reporting.
+A production asset which can deliver a capacity of 1500 kW or less should (according to the Swedish electricity law) only pay the grid cost associated with metering, calculation and reporting.
 A one-time connection fee should be applied.
 According to the electricity law, an electricity user with a fuse of maximum 63 A and which can deliver a capacity of 43.5 kW or less should not pay any feed-in tariff.
 This only applies to net electricity users.
-The actual network costs and how these exemption rules are quantified varies a lot between different DSOs, broadly speaking between 10-120 öre/kWh.
+The actual grid costs and how these exemption rules are quantified varies a lot between different DSOs, broadly speaking between 10-120 öre/kWh.

-The Swedish energy tax on electricity is 34.7 öre/kWh (43.38 öre/kWh inc VAT) 2019 (The Swedish Consumer Energy Markets Bureau, 2019).
+The Swedish energy tax on electricity is 34.7 öre/kWh (43.38 öre/kWh inc VAT) 201912 (The Swedish Consumer Energy Markets Bureau, 2019).
 Electricity producers with a total installed capacity below 50 kW hydro or thermal, 125 kW wind or 255 kW solar PV are fully exempted for energy tax on electricity usage.
 Facilities below 255 kW belonging to organizations with a total installed capacity above 50 kW hydro or thermal, 125 kW wind or 255 kW solar PV pay 0.5 öre/kWh.
 The background for this is EU state aid rules, and Sweden is seeking to fully exempt also these facilities from energy tax on electricity.
 For electricity users owning/operating electricity generation above 50 kW hydro or thermal, 125 kW wind or 255 kW solar PV full energy tax is applied on their electricity usage (Ministry of Finance, 2016).